tekert/golang-etw/README.md

 The Trace Controller is this software doing the trace control between providers and the Session, the ouput of events for this session is the Trace, the Session would be the broader concept of forming the connection aka Trace Session.

 #### Trace Session
-Finally, once the providers you selected are Enabled and writing events to your Session it means you formed an Trace Session, the other case is to use an existing Trace and you wanted you hook on it a read it's event directly, that means you want to read from a Trace, no need to create a new session (buffer) in that case.
+Finally, once the providers you selected are Enabled and writing events to your Session it means you formed an Trace Session.
+Many providers can write to your session.
+The other case is to use an existing Trace Session from other trace controllers, you can consult them with
+> logman query -ets

+These are Trace Sessions that are already started, if you wanted to consume from it to process it's event directly in user code there is no need to create a new session (buffer).
-Reading the events the Trace is collecting means to Consume from it.
+Reading the events the Trace session is collecting means to Consume from it.
+Most of the time is called a Trace, the terms change based on perspective.
+(Producing vs Consuming) Provider -> Session (producing)
+Session -> Consumer (consuming)
+The Trace would be the "->" connecting them.

 #### Consumer
-The Consumpion is that act of Opening a Trace with `OpenTrace` and then processing it (consumer has to open first) with a blocking call to `ProcessTrace` in a new thread/goroutine, setting callbacks to read stats from the buffer you allocated and another callback to finally receive the actual events (parsing the events is another history and doing it efficiently is another) but this library already handles it for easy consumption.
+The Consumpion is that act of Opening a active Trace with `OpenTrace` and then processing it (from the consumer side we have to open it first) with a blocking call to `ProcessTrace` in a new thread/goroutine, setting callbacks to read stats from the buffer you allocated and another callback to finally receive the actual events (parsing the events is another history and doing it efficiently is another) but this library already handles it for easy consumption.
 ```
 c := etw.NewConsumer(context.Background())
 defer c.Stop()